xiaowei1118/elasticsearch-query-builder/README.md

 ### elasticsearch-query-builder
 #### Introduction
-`elasticsearch-query-builder` is used for building [elasticsearch](https://www.elastic.co) query DSL. if there are so many query conditions, you won't build so complex elasticsearch DSL link before, and a config file is just enough using `elasticsearch-query-builder`.
-I belive that it will help you make your code simple and easy-understand.
+`elasticsearch-query-builder` is used for building [elasticsearch](https://www.elastic.co) query DSL. if there are so many query conditions, you won't build so complex elasticsearch DSL like before, and a config file is just enough by using `elasticsearch-query-builder`.
+I believe that it will help you make your code simple and easy-understand.

 [中文文档](https://github.com/xiaowei1118/elasticsearch-query-builder/blob/master/README-CN.md)

 #### How to use it
-At the first of all,create a config file following `elasticsearch-query-builder` rules just like the sample below.It is a standard json file.
+At the first of all, create a config file following `elasticsearch-query-builder` rules just like the sample below.
+It is a standard json file.
 ```
 {
   "index": "user_portrait",